nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 title: Knowledge Base Contribution Guide
 published: 2022-12-14
 add toc: true
+add support: true
 add sidebar: _sidebars/mainSidebar.md
 article_status: published
 todo:
 ---

 # Contribution Guide
-Your contribution to the DataPLANT knowledge base is highly appreciated.
+Your contribution to the DataPLANT Knowledge Base is highly appreciated.
 This guide is intended to show you how to contribute new articles and tutorials or review and adapt parts of existing ones.

 For changes and suggestions, feel free to open an issue or to open a pull request.

 ## Introduction

-The DataPLANT knowledge base is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) and will fit all **markdown** content into this "framework".
+The DataPLANT Knowledge Base is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) which fit **markdown** content into this "framework".
 For a general introduction to writing markdown, see: [Markdown tutorial](tutorials/IntroductionToMarkdown.html) and references therein.

 ## GitHub Routines

 > Note: This is not a full-fledged GitHub tutorial.
-Please refer to available tutorials online or contact the knowledge base curators.
+Please refer to available tutorials online or contact the Knowledge Base curators.

 1. Sign up for a GitHub account.
-2. [Fork](https://github.com/nfdi4plants/nfdi4plants.knowledgebase/fork) the knowledge base git repository.
+2. [Fork](https://github.com/nfdi4plants/nfdi4plants.knowledgebase/fork) the Knowledge Base Git repository.

-   - This creates a copy of the knowledge base repository in your own GitHub account.
+   - This creates a copy of the Knowledge Base repository in your own GitHub account.
    - In the top left, you will see that the repository is associated with your account (1) and forked from the main repository (2).
    - You can either directly add or edit content using GitHub or clone (3) your repository to work on it locally.
    - Be aware that your fork is not automatically updated, if the main repository updates.
 Make sure to update your fork regularly (especially before creating new content) by clicking "Fetch upstream" (4) in the top-right corner of your repository.